kwyo1201/Digit-Recognition-ML-project-/README.md

 SVM and AdaBoost models can be run without worry, though it will take some time to iterate through every option when running the parameter testing blocks.

-OpenCV will need to be installed for code blocks that create the new dataset.

 If you have downloaded Python for the first time, some libraries will need to download it.
 Write the following on the computer's terminal.

 Numpy: pip install numpy